When the Chain of Thought Stops Being English

 Reporting on DeepSeek's release highlighted the same issue: when researchers encouraged or forced the model to stay in one language for readability, performance could decline.
 That is not a claim about secret plotting.
 It is a claim about optimization pressure.
 Human readability may not be the same thing as model efficiency.

 There is also real research interest in letting models reason outside ordinary natural-language chains of thought.
-The Coconut paper, for example, explores chain-of-continuous-thought: allowing reasoning to occur in latent space rather than forcing every intermediate step into word tokens.
+The Coconut paper, accepted to COLM 2025, explores chain-of-continuous-thought: feeding hidden-state representations back into the model as reasoning states instead of forcing every intermediate step into word tokens.

 What Is Not Known